-What are some advocacy tools to be sure my loved one is getting the care they need?
+What are some advocacy tools that can help me ensure my loved one is getting the care they need?

 You may need help in advocating for your loved one’s rights.
 There are agencies in each state that may help with this.